exzenter/LogoCollision/readme.txt

 **Features:**

 * 7 different animation effects to choose from: Inspired by Codrops.
+MIT License applies to that Code parts.
   * Scale - Scales down and hides, then scales up and shows
   * Blur - Applies blur effect and scales
   * Slide Text - Slides text up and down